 It may be prudent, therefore, for the European Council to couple its decision in principle to open a Convention with the establishment of an independent expert group to prepare options for treaty amendment.
 There are useful precedents in EU history where a groupe des sages has examined complex problems and found ways and means to unblock institutional stagnation.
-A Group of Reflection appointed by the European Council, made up of independent experts who do not represent the vested interests of the institutional evolution of the Union, and make suggestions for improvement to its governance by way of modification of the treaties.
+A Group of Reflection appointed by the European Council, made up of independent experts who do not represent the vested interests of the institutions, should be asked to take a holistic view of the constitutional evolution of the Union, and make suggestions for improvement to its governance by way of modification of the treaties.
 Such a Group could report back to the heads of government, in the European Council's new formation, early in 2025.